Constitution, Rules & Bylaws

 1. Qualifications for Membership

 Membership of the Club is open to persons of any age who are in general sympathy with the aims and objectives of the Club.
-All members joining the club shall be
+All members joining the club shall be deemed to accept the terms of this constitution and any Byelaws adopted by the Club including the requirement to conduct themselves in accordance with any conduct rules, equity policy and disciplinary procedure.

 2. Membership

-The Club shall consist of gentlemen and lady members as follows:
+The Club shall consist of as follows:

-a) Full Bowling Members, with gentlemen and ladies designated as Veterans when
+a) Full Bowling Members, designated as Seniors when over the age of 55 years.

 b) Life Members (elected in accordance with Rule 3).